 Welcome to the Image Processing and Computer Vision Research Laboratory (IPCV-LAB).
-Our current research projects include: (a) monocular visual odometry for planetary exploration mobile robots, (b) human motion estimation for teleoperation of space anthropomorphic robots, 3D inmersive information systems, video compression and electronic games, (c) cell segmentation and cell counting for in-situ microscopy and (d) automatic on-line inspection of industrial products.
+Our current research projects include: (a) monocular visual odometry for planetary exploration mobile robots, (b) human motion estimation for teleoperation of space anthropomorphic robots, 3D inmersive information systems, video compression and electronic games, (c) vision-based human-robot interfaces, (d) cell segmentation and cell counting for in-situ microscopy and (e) automatic on-line inspection of industrial products.

 Martínez earned his PhD (Dr.-Ing.) from the Institut fuer Theoretische

 Nachrichtentechnik und Informationsverarbeitung at the University

 of Hannover, Germany, in 1998.
 His PhD thesis dealt with shape, motion

 and color estimation of articulated objects for video compression.

 His PhD advisor was Prof. H.-G. Musmann.
 From August 2000 to June

 2002, he conducted posdoctoral research work on optical tracking for